visldy/visldock/README.md

 For setting these dependencies see the "*Installing dependencies*" section in documentation.

 ## Setup
-A part from the above dependencies, the only necessary tool for using the *mldock* CLI is the *mldock.sh* file.
+A part from the above dependencies, the only necessary tool for using the *visldock* CLI is the *visldock.sh* file.
 (The docker image itself is pulled from DockerHub on first usage).
 To download the file from github (along with the rest of the repository) use:
 ``` bash